Colon Cancer – What Is It?

-Most colon cancer start as a growth on the inner lining of the colon called polyps.
+Colorectal Cancer (also known as bowel cancer or colon cancer) is cancer found in the colon or rectum (part of large intestines).
+Most colon cancers start as a growth on the inner lining of the colon called polyps.
 Over time, these polyps can change into cancer.

-i) If polyp is larger then 1cm
+- If the polyp is larger then 1 cm

-ii) If more than 2 polyps are found
+- If more than 2 polyps are found

-iii) If the cells in the polyp show pre-cancerous changes called dysplasia
+- If the cells in the polyp show pre-cancerous changes called dysplasia

 How does the colon look like?